APPLICATION

 Core products

-The range of fresh products forwarded to the consumer is wide and expanding: diced fruits mixes, salads, sliced meat, prepared meals, bakery … Alterations may come from physical (staling), chemical (oxydation), enzymatic (oxydation) or microbial causes.
+The range of fresh products forwarded to the consumer expands to diced fruit mixes, salads, sliced meat, prepared meals, and bakery.
+Alterations may come from physical (staling), chemical (oxidation), enzymatic (oxidation), or microbial causes.

 RECIPE